raspberrypilearning/quest-seeker/en/quiz1/question_1.md

 ---
 legend: Question 1 of 3
 ---

+A game developer added this method to the **QuestGiver** script on their QuestGiver NPC.

 In a game, the player must click on a button to accept a quest.
 Where would you go to connect the button to the `QuestAccepted` method on the Quest Giver NPC?